Dextroamphetamine Detox

 - Delusions

 If this does occur, it is a medical emergency, and the individual will require treatment right away.
-It is not always the case with every individual who goes through withdrawal, but it is also hard to predict whether or not someone will experience it.
+It is not always the case with every individual who goes through withdrawal, but it is also hard to predict whether or not someone will experience this severe reaction.

 Timeline of Dextroamphetamine Withdrawal

-As the NLM states, cocaine withdrawal—as well as other types of stimulant withdrawal—does not cause physical symptoms but the psychological symptoms can be extremely intense and long-lasting.
+Cocaine withdrawal—as well as other types of stimulant withdrawal—does not usually cause significant or long-term physical symptoms—but the psychological symptoms can be extremely intense and long-lasting.
 Dextroamphetamine is similar in its withdrawal timeline.

 - First 24 hours: Most individuals experience a crash period, which is characterized by fatigue, exhaustion, confusion, and anxiety.
 This happens quickly and will leave the individual feeling irritable.

 - Week 1: Withdrawal symptoms are often extreme at this point.
-Most people experience psychosis during the first week if at all, and depression, anxiety, and fatigue will continue through this point.
+If psychosis occurs, it is usually during this first week.
+Depression, anxiety, and fatigue will continue through this point.

 - Week 2: Withdrawing individuals often become very depressed and will not be able to take joy in the things that once mattered to them.